 - Remove the green part of lemongrass as it tends to give bitterness to the drink.

-- Raw sugar can be substituted to honey, sugarfree, agave syrup, and jaggery.
+- Raw sugar can be substituted for honey, sugar-free, agave syrup, and jaggery.

 - This is a herbal tea and doesn’t contain any caffeine.